Can German Cockroaches Fly? Why They Have Wings but Don't Use Them

 While German cockroaches don’t fly, they might appear to in certain situations:

 Gliding when startled.
-If knocked off a high surface, a German cockroach might spread its wings to slow its fall.
-This isn’t true flight, just controlled falling.
+If knocked off a high spot, a German cockroach might spread its wings to slow its fall.
+This isn’t true flight.
+It’s just controlled falling.

 Running down walls.
-When roaches run rapidly down vertical surfaces, their quick movements can look like flying at first glance.
+When roaches run fast down a wall, it can look like flying at first glance.

-Misidentification.
+Wrong ID.
 You might be seeing a different species.
-Asian cockroaches look nearly identical to German cockroaches but can actually fly quite well.
+Asian cockroaches look almost the same as German cockroaches but can fly well.
 American cockroaches and smoky brown cockroaches also fly.

-If you’re unsure what species you’re dealing with, our technicians can help identify the pest and recommend the right treatment approach.
+If you’re not sure what species you have, our techs can help identify the pest and suggest the right treatment.

 Get Help With German Cockroach Control

-German cockroaches may not fly, but they’re still one of the most challenging pests to eliminate.
-Their rapid reproduction, excellent hiding ability, and resistance to many DIY treatments make professional intervention the most effective solution.
+German cockroaches may not fly, but they’re still one of the hardest pests to remove.
+They breed fast, hide well, and resist many DIY treatments.
+That’s why professional help is the best option.

-If you’re dealing with German cockroaches in your home, don’t wait for the problem to get worse.
-Call Better Termite & Pest Control at 703-683-2000 or email us at info@bettertermite.com for a thorough inspection and effective treatment plan.
-Our licensed technicians have the experience and tools to get your home roach-free.
+If you have German cockroaches in your home, don’t wait.
+Call Better Termite & Pest Control at 703-683-2000 or email us at info@bettertermite.com.
+We’ll inspect your home and create a treatment plan.
+Our licensed techs have the tools and know-how to get your home roach-free.

 Frequently Asked Questions